fibasile/nueval-machinable-rules/gitbook/computer-controlled_cutting.md

 ## Laser Cutting

 * make lasercutter test part(s), varying slot dimensions using parametric functions, testing your laser kerf & cutting settings (group project)
-* cut something on the vinylcutter
+* cut something on the vinylcutter (individual)
-* design, make, and document a parametric press-fit construction kit, accounting for the lasercutter kerf, which can be assembled in multiple ways
+* design, make, and document a parametric press-fit construction kit, accounting for the lasercutter kerf, which can be assembled in multiple ways (individual)

 ### Learning outcomes